-From a financial standpoint, Iger acknowledged last year that Disney stood to gain from rereleasing "Song."
+From a financial standpoint, Iger acknowledged last year, Disney stands to gain from rereleasing "Song."
 The company's movies are popular with collectors, and Disney has kept sales strong by tightly controlling when they're available.

 Christian Willis, a 26-year-old IT administrator in San Juan Capistrano, Calif., started a "Song of the South" fan site in 1999 to showcase memorabilia.
-He soon expanded it into a clearinghouse for information on the movie that now averages more than 800 hits a day and manages the online petition.
+He soon expanded it into a clearinghouse for information on the movie.
+The Web site, http://songofthesouth.net, averages more than 800 hits a day and manages the online petition.

-Willis said he doesn't think the movie is racist, just from a different time.
+Willis, who is white, said he doesn't think the movie is racist, just from a different time.
 "Stereotypes did exist on the screen," he said.
 "But if you look at other films of that time period, I think 'Song of the South' was really quite tame in that regard.
-I think Disney did make an effort to show African-Americans in a more positive light."
+I think Disney did make an effort to show African Americans in a more positive light."

-Though Willis is hopeful, there's still no telling when -- or if -- the movie could come out (beyond its copyright lapsing decades from now).
+There's still no telling when -- or if -- the movie will come out (beyond its copyright lapsing decades from now).

-In a statement to The Associated Press, Buena Vista Home Entertainment, Disney's distribution arm, said: "'Song of the South' is one of a handful of titles that has not seen a home distribution window.
+In a statement to the Associated Press, Buena Vista Home Entertainment, Disney's distribution arm, said: "'Song of the South' is one of a handful of titles that has not seen a home distribution window.
 To this point, we have not discounted nor committed to any distribution window concerning this title."